This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 The results column contains three tabs which allow us to display the results in different ways: a grid, a graph and stacked graph.
 By default the results will display the Climate change indicator of our LCA but we can select which ever we want.
 For the grid, we can disaggregate per component by expending each stage.

-In this example we will see that our Supply transport , Manufacturing, Filling, Distribution and Collection are empty because we did not fill that information and so, we can consider our results incomplete.
+In this example we will see that our Filling, Distribution and Collection are empty because we did not fill that information and so, we can consider our results incomplete, when performing an LCA you should ensure that those stages include the appropriate information.